ThoughtClan/next-starter/react-typescript/README.md

 For VSCode, the project-level configuration includes a setting to automatically format and fix auto-fixable problems on save.

-### Localisation

-The localisation setup is done using [`next-i18next`](https://github.com/i18next/next-i18next#readme) and instructions on how to work with this package can be found in their README.

 ## Production

 For production deployment, a Docker configuration is included to build an image containing all the necessary steps to